 - Evidence of completion of the Teacher Capability Assessment Tool (TCAT).

-- Placements in early childhood settings and primary schools.
+- On campus and placements in early childhood settings and primary schools

 - Semester 1 (February)

 - Commonwealth Supported Place, Australian fee-paying and international fee places available

 - See the fees tab for more information on course fees, scholarships and HELP payments.